Green Acne Treatments

 This is a blog entry about green acne treatments.
 It is not about treatments for green acne, but rather about acne treatments that are made in environmentally friendly ways.
 Some of the environmental costs of acne treatments may surprise you.
 Here are some acne product ingredients that you may want to avoid.

 The Environmental Working Group estimates that 22% of cosmetics contain 1,4-dioxane, a chemical used to help other ingredients dissolve in solution.
-Although the US FDA treats 1,4-dioxane as “relatively nontoxic,” the US EPA has spent tens of billions of dollars removing it from contaminated soil.
+Although the US FDA treats 1,4-dioxane as “relatively nontoxic,” the US EPA classifies 1,4-dioxane as a potential carcinogen for humans1 and has spent tens of billions of dollars removing it from contaminated soil.
 Exposure to large amounts of 1,4-dioxane in the environment causes damage the kidneys and central nervous system.
 Exposure to small amounts of 1,4-dioxane in cosmetics is not known to cause damage to either the kidneys or the central nervous system—but it is not known not to cause damage, either.

 When 1,4-dioxane appears in skin care products, toothpaste, and mouthwash, it is not intentional.
 Some 1,4-dioxane gets into these products as a contaminant to the sudsing agents they contain.
-If you avoid sodium lauryl sulfate (SLS), however, you won’t get any 1,4-dioxane.
+If you avoid sodium lauryl sulfate (SLS), however, you won’t likely get any 1,4-dioxane2.

 Bisphenol-A, also known as BPA, is the nearly universal building block of plastic bottles and the resins used to make the sealer for cans of food.
 The manufacturing of BPA requires mixing phenol (which in turn is made from benzene) and acetone (the same chemical in nail polish remover) in the presence of hydrochloric acid.
 The resulting chemical becomes the polymer that is used to make plastic containers for your acne products.